cranedroesch/panelNNET_preCpp/README.md

 8. Write a function to predict from a new dataset that has missing observations.
 As arguments it should take distributions from which to draw the missing values.

-9. Code up permutaiton importance function
+9. Code up permutation importance function

 10. Write a vignette